certinia/certinia-developer-pages/pluggable-triggers.md

 The Plugin Number field (fferpcore__PluginNumber__c) on the FDN Plugin custom metadata type (fferpcore__Plugin__mdt) controls the order that the triggers are executed.
 Any integer value can be used (including negative values); they can also be non-continuous (e.g., 1, 5, 15).
 If the same value is used multiple times then the triggers with that value will be executed in any order (e.g., for 1, 2, 2, 3 the two triggers with ‘2’ will have a non-deterministic order but they execute after ‘1’ and before ‘3’).

+## CRUD Security Checks

+The Pluggable Trigger implementation inherits from `fflib_SObjectDomain` which, like its open source version, defaults to performing CRUD security checks for the operation performed.
+This behavior cannot currently be overridden.
+A future release of the new `runTriggerHandler()` method will remove this behavior to allow separation of plugin and security concerns.

+Many use cases may prefer security to be the responsibility of the original caller of the database operation.
+All Salesforce native database operations act in this manner, as does Apex code working in USER Mode and Apex code that performs security checks at the service layer.
+Moving security to the service layer allows for system mode use cases.
+Such use cases are prevented when a trigger handler performs security checks.

+If you are developing trigger plugins now then be aware that CRUD checks will be performed by Pluggable Trigger.
+If you use the new `runTriggerHandler()` method you cannot rely on these checks in future versions.

 ## Existing Pluggable Triggers

 The Pluggable Trigger Framework is used by multiple Certinia packages.
 If you are adding a trigger to a Certinia SObject or a standard object, we recommend that you choose a plugin number which is 100 or higher; this avoids conflicts or invalid data.
 New Certinia releases may add pluggable triggers to other SObjects, which may still result in conflict.